 Once you turn 65, you can opt out of this ‘lock-in’ period by making a retirement withdrawal.
 However, it’s important to note that opting out means you’ll no longer be able to get Government contributions, and your employer can also stop their contributions.

 Remember you don’t need to withdraw your savings as soon as you turn 65.
 You can keep them in your account, working for you, until you need them.
 The choice is yours.

 New Zealanders are typically living longer so it’s important to understand how your savings will support you in achieving your retirement goals.
 To make the most of your retirement, it’s good to have a clear plan.
 That’s why we recommend you speak to a financial adviser to help you get the best from your savings.
 If you’d like some help, ANZ’s financial advisers can provide free advice tailored to your individual situation.

-To make regular, partial or full withdrawals, simply download and complete a Retirement Withdrawal Form, and return it to us with certified identification and proof of residential address – see the form for details of what’s required.
+To make your first retirement withdrawal, simply download and complete a Retirement Withdrawal Form, and return it to us with certified identification and proof of residential address – see the form for details of what’s required.
 (You’ll only need to complete the statutory declaration and provide certified identification the first time you make a withdrawal.)

 Please note that withdrawals can take up to 10 working days to process.
 We’ll update you on the progress of your application.

 If you’ve been a member of KiwiSaver or a complying superannuation scheme for at least three years, you may be able to withdraw some of your money to put towards buying your first home, or land to build your first home on.